olab-io/ofSketch/README.md

 - Currently, there is absolutely __NO__ input validation on __ANYTHING__.
 Be careful when naming projects, classes, etc... that you don't include illegal characters (like spaces) or clash names.
 - Don't play with project files.
 Only modify projects through ofSketch, not your file browser (unless you are adding files to the `data/` folder).

+### Known Issues

+Here are a few problems that we already know about, and that are intended to be fixed in the next few pre-releases:

+- Often the ofSketch.app needs doesn't shut down properly and needs to be force quit
+- Renaming tabs doesn't always work that smoothly
+- Projects that are renamed often leave the build with an old name inside of bin/

 ### Feature Requests